junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### You can separate EC3 core using FFMPEG
 FALSE.
 FFMPEG does not have a bitstream filter to remove the Atmos data from has a bitstream filter as of 2020.
 The EC3 bitstream filter is for removing the 7.1 part.

-### EC3 in mp4 is a hack
+### EC3 in mp4 doesn't work all the time
-MAYBE.
-Depending on how it was muxed, it might not be compliant, and may fall back to AC3 decoding or may not work.
-You could use mkv or m2ts containers.
+TRUE.
+Depending on how it was muxed, it might not be compliant, and may fall back to AC3 decoding or may not work depending on what devices expect.
+You could use mkv or m2ts containers instead.

 ### 7.1 adds rear speakers to 5.1
 DEPENDS on who you ask.
 Dolby & SMPTE will say yes.
 Microsoft will say no (in WAVEFORMATEXTENSIBLE back comes before side, so 5.1 has back speakers, not side speakers).
 DTS (in a YT video) claimed "7.1 splits the surround speakers of 5.1 into 2 pairs for an enlarged sweet spot".
 This must be universally correct since it's vague.
 The side/back difference in ordering can cause problems in data exchange.